systematic-magic/AgingPubMed/research_papers_html.rst

 6.5.
 Check that ORCID line (when present) is located below the email line and does not have any punctuation marks at the end.

 6.6.
-Check that multiple corresponding authors (along with their accompanying email/ORCID information) are divided by a blank line.
+Check that multiple corresponding authors (along with their accompanying email/ORCID information) are divided by a blank line (hard return).

 .. image:: /_static/html_crrsp.png
    :alt: Correspondence format